View Gary Frueh's Obituary on emissourian.com and share memories

 |

+Gary was born Feb.
+24, 1964, in Washington, the son of Frank Arthur Frueh and wife Dorothy Louise, nee Birkmann.
+As a young man, he was united in marriage and blessed to have two daughters.
+In 2010, he began sharing his life with Estelle Dow.

+Gary was a Christian and member of St. John United Church of Christ in St. Clair.
+He was currently employed as a truck driver for Dynamic Transit Company in Granite City, Ill., having been with the company for two years.
+He previously was employed by Daimler Chrysler Corporation, Fenton, for 15 years, and was a past member of United Auto Workers Local 110, St. Louis.
+Gary loved hot rod cars and was an avid fan of NASCAR racing.
+He also enjoyed working outdoors and eating out at restaurants.
+What meant most to him was time spent with his family.
+The love they shared and many precious memories they created will never be forgotten.

-He is survived by his life companion, Estelle Dow, St. Clair; two daughters, Alysha Dunham and husband Devin, St. Clair, and Kelsey Frueh, Washington; his parents, Frank and Dorothy Frueh, Washington; other relatives and many friends.
+Gary is survived by his life companion, Estelle Dow, St. Clair; his daughters, Alysha Dunham and husband Devin, St. Clair, and Kelsey Frueh, Washington; his parents, Frank and Dorothy Frueh, Washington; two grandchildren, Dakota Record and Skylar Dunham, both of St. Clair; one brother, Kenny Frueh, Union; two sisters, Dinah McGallagher and husband Wally, Alabama state, and Darla Madden and husband Larry, Carlton, Ore.; aunts; uncles; nieces; nephews; great-nieces and -nephews; cousins; and many friends.

+Visitation will be held from 10 a.m. to noon Saturday, Dec.
+21, at St. John United Church of Christ, 920 E. Gravois, St. Clair, MO 63077, followed by a memorial service at noon, with the Rev. Laura Mignerone officiating.